omri123/aider-context-server/README.md

 My custom version of aider track the community aider + is able to interact with the extension.

+## Limitations

+You can ask aider to list reference of any symbol, and to add any issue.
+The autocomplete show only symbols on file top level, and only issues assigned to you.

 ## Roadmap

 I have big plans for this project.